a new approach to sustainability

 Our Carbon Onsetting program provides an innovative way for higher education institutions to diversify their carbon neutrality strategies.
 It fosters collaboration between colleges and universities and frontline communities in Ecuador, who are leading efforts in ecosystem restoration and sustainability education.

 How it works: Institutions invest in our carbon onset plans based on the number of students, faculty, and staff traveling or studying abroad.
-We offer various plans (see next page), but institutions can co-design a plan that fits their needs and budget.
+We offer various plans (see below), but institutions can co-design a plan that fits their needs and budget.
 Larger investments qualify for exclusive agreements with community partners (see details below).

 Becoming Co-Restorers: By investing in our program, students and their institutions become “co-restorers” who partner with frontline communities to restore critical ecosystems, such as the Amazon Rainforest.
 Students actively address climate change and biodiversity loss by partnering with local “restorers” dedicated to transforming their lands and communities, while also advancing their institution’s progress toward carbon neutrality.
 Monthly reports and stories generated through this partnership deepen these connections.